Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Experiments

 \subsection{Comparisons on Accuracy Performance}

-\para{Overall results.} Table \ref{tab-performance} provides Rouge-L of these approaches.
-It can be observed that \app and \apppro achieve the top two performances across all six scenarios.
-In particular, on \datadolly ($\alpha=0.5$) with \modelllama, \apppro outperforms the best baseline, FedIT, by 3.06\%.
-These improvements can be attributed to the benefits of full-parameter tuning, where the number of trainable parameters is significantly larger compared to PEFT techniques, as shown in Table \ref{tab-overhead}.
-Furthermore, we observe that the gains achieved by \apppro over the best baseline, FedIT, are generally larger with \modelllama than \modeldatajuicer, since with the same LoRA configuration, the model size increase does not proportionally affect the number of trainable parameters in FedIT as much as it does in our approaches.
-We illustrate the convergence in Appendix \ref{subsec-appendix-exp-convergence}.
+\para{Comparisons with practical baselines.} From Table \ref{tab-performance}, \app and \apppro achieve the top two performances among the practical approaches across all six scenarios.
+In particular, on \datadolly ($\alpha=0.5$) with \modelllama, \apppro outperforms the best practical baseline, FedIT, by 3.06\%.
+These improvements can be attributed to the benefits of full-parameter tuning, where the number of trainable parameters is significantly larger compared to PEFT techniques as Figure \ref{pic-training-efficiency}.
+Further, the gains achieved by \apppro over the best practical baseline, FedIT, are generally larger with \modelllama than \modeldatajuicer, since with the same LoRA configuration, the model size increase does not proportionally affect the number of trainable parameters in FedIT as much as it does in our approaches.

+\para{Comparisons with full-parameter tuning approaches.} From Table \ref{tab-performance}, FedAvg, FedZO and FedMeZO do not exhibit higher accuracy than \app and \apppro.
+However, from Table \ref{tab-overhead}, \app and \apppro have significant advantages in communication and memory costs over FedAvg, and communication advantages over FedZO and FedMeZO.
+Thus, the seed sampling restriction method we proposed does not introduce noticeable negative effects.